rolapp/servertest/README.md

 small test if remote server online

 Put your config file to the folder server.d.

-	Filename must end with .config
+	- Filename must end with .config
-	IP=<server ip>
+	- IP=<server ip>
-	PORTS="80 22 .."
+	- PORTS="80 22 .."
 Portnumbers seperate with space
-	MAIL=<your mail address" Email address for notification when a service is not available
+	- MAIL=<your email address> Email address for notification when a service is not available

 To protekt you from logdir overflow copy the file servertest to /etc/logrotate.d